 Fidelis’s mother was Irish, her father Liverpudlian.
 Liverpool (known then as the capital of Ireland) had taken a bad pasting during the Second World War.
 Housing and jobs there were scarce, so her parents moved south, where they hoped the money was.
 As her father was a recently qualified dental student, they picked a town that had no dentist and thousands of potential patients.

 Amesbury is a service town.
 Nearby are the army camps of Salisbury plain, the RAF base at Boscombe Down and other military establishments like the germ warfare centre at Porton Down.
-Not being able to afford the local rent they bought an old wooden caravan to live in, and despite being Irish Catholics, the Anglican vicar kindly allowed them to keep it in the orchard.
+Not being able to afford the local rent they bought an old wooden caravan to live in, and despite being Irish Catholics, the Anglican vicar kindly allowed them to keep it in the church’s orchard.

 Back in Amesbury, a black Great Dane called Gunter shared the tiny living space.
 Fidelis was the original Home Alone kid, as every day when her parents went out to work they left her with this very special nanny – Gunter.
 Today they would have been arrested!
 Click here for baby pictures

 Once the family moved into a small house it rapidly became a haven for all kinds of eccentrics: a dis-owned son of an Earl, an art student who dressed in drag to do the cleaning, artists from Paris who used the rooms to paint nude models, even ex-cons.
 With this parade of glamorous people as live-in guests it was difficult for Fidelis not to be inspired to create colorful characters in her books and plays.

 In her early teens, during her school holidays Fidelis spent a lot of time living in Montmartre, where her mother worked as a painter on the Butte.
 To ensure a decent evening meal Fidelis earned money painting clowns, playing the guitar and giving Americans guided tours in a cod French accent. (“Don’t you talk good English, little girl!”)